 What is 40-hour HAZWOPER training?

-- The 40-hour HAZWOPER course is designed for a person who works in an environment where there is a potential for exposure to hazardous substances at or above the permissible exposure limits.
+- The 40-Hour HAZWOPER course is designed for a person who works in an environment where there is a potential for exposure to hazardous substances at or above the permissible exposure limits.
 This can include clean-up operations or operations involving hazardous substances at the workplace, and the storage, treatment, or disposal of hazardous substances, as well as emergency response operations.
-It complies with OSHA regulation CFR 1910.120.
+It complies with OSHA’s CFR 1910.120(e) standard.

 What is the difference between 24-hour and 40-hour HAZWOPER training?

 - Besides the duration of the course, the 24-Hour offering is aimed primarily at individuals who work in an environment with limited opportunity for exposure to hazardous substances.
 This includes those who work with or near hazardous substances under permissible exposure limits.
 The 40-Hour HAZWOPER training is designed for individuals with risk for exposure to hazardous substances that exceed these limits and who must wear the appropriate personal protective equipment (PPE).

 What kind of jobs typically require the 40-hour HAZWOPER certification?

 - Removing or handling of underground tanks and/or piping.

 - Participating in construction work where hazardous substances may potentially be present.